Old Smolensk Road: History

 The origin of the Old Smolensk Road dates back to the 14th-15th centuries.
 The road was the oldest and shortest water-land route from Europe to the Moscow lands.
-Its description can be found in the mid-16th century book "Notes on Muscovite Affairs" by the Austrian ambassador Sigismund von Herberstein, the books of Augustin Meyerberg and the "Travel Notes" of the steward P. A. Tolstoy.
-The road from Smolensk to Moscow was difficult, difficult and dangerous.
+Its description can be found in the mid-16th century book "Notes on Muscovite Affairs" by the Austrian ambassador Sigismund von Herberstein, the books of Augustin von Mayerberg and the "Travel Notes" of the steward P. A. Tolstoy.
+The road from Smolensk to Moscow was difficult and dangerous.
 According to Augustin Meyerberg (1661), for 130 miles between Vyazma and Mozhaysk, the road went through a continuous forest, the wilderness of which is protected by one village, Tsaryovo-Zaymishche.
 Adolf Lisek (1675) wrote that "The road from Smolensk to Moscow is as dangerous from bears as it is boring because of the continuous forests.
 The only road between these cities goes along a strip of cut forest about 30 feet wide with a log flooring on the swamps".

 Later, the road straightens out, becomes a straight road and completely overland.
 Only by the 18th century does the road fully take shape, acquire its outlines, and become overgrown with inns, post stations, and waypoints.

 According to the project of engineer Ivan Solovyov, in the 18th century, the former seasonal dirt road received a crushed stone surface, a little later, residents of the surrounding settlements under the leadership of Ivan Glinka near the village of Solovyovo built two floating bridges across the Dnieper, Solovyova ferry, and year-round communication between Smolensk and Moscow became possible along the road.